espocrm/documentation/docs/administration/file-storage.md

 By default, all uploaded files (attachments) are stored in `data/upload` directory.
 EspoCRM is shipped with AWS S3 support.
 Developers can add other providers by implementing `Espo\Core\FileStorage\Storage` interface.

-When switching to an external file storage it's recommended to disable caching for image thumbs by setting in `data/config.php`:
+When switching to an external file storage, it's recommended to disable caching for image thumbs by setting in `data/config.php`:

 ```
 'thumbImageCacheDisabled' => true',